PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Additional experimental details

-\paragraph{Hardware and Software} Experiments are run on a machine with Intel(R) Xeon(R) CPU, 192 GB RAM, and NVIDIA L4 GPUs.
-The system ran Debian GNU/Linux 11.
-The code to run the experiments is developed in Python~\citep{rossum2009python}, by relying mainly on the following open-source libraries: PyTorch~\citep{paske2019pytorch}, PyTorch Lightning~\citep{Falcon_PyTorch_Lightning_2019}, PyTorch Geometric (PyG) \citep{fey2019fast}, Torch Spatiotemporal~\citep{Cini_Torch_Spatiotemporal_2022}, and the developed PeakWeather library \citep{PeakWeatherBaseCode} to interface with the PeakWeather dataset \citep{PeakWeatherDataset}.

-The source code with all the configuration files necessary to reproduce the results is open-sourced on GitHub. \footnote{\url{https://github.com/Graph-Machine-Learning-Group/peakweather-wind-forecasting}} Model training and evaluation do not require particular hardware.
+Experiments are run on a machine with Intel(R) Xeon(R) CPU, 192 GB RAM, and NVIDIA L4 GPUs.
+The system runs Debian GNU/Linux 11.
+The code to run the experiments is developed in Python~\citep{rossum2009python}, by relying mainly on the following open-source libraries: PyTorch~\citep{paske2019pytorch}, PyTorch Lightning~\citep{Falcon_PyTorch_Lightning_2019}, PyTorch Geometric (PyG) \citep{fey2019fast}, Torch Spatiotemporal~\citep{Cini_Torch_Spatiotemporal_2022}, and the developed PeakWeather library \citep{PeakWeatherLibraryBaseCode} to interface with the PeakWeather dataset \citep{PeakWeatherDataset}.
+The source code with all the configuration files necessary to reproduce the results is open-sourced on GitHub. \footnote{\url{https://github.com/Graph-Machine-Learning-Group/peakweather-forecasting}} Model training and evaluation do not require particular hardware.
 Given the above machine and experimental settings, single model training and evaluation should complete within 3 hours.